-Digital Documentation Class 10 Notes PDF | Class 10 IT 402 Digital Documentation Advanced Notes
+Digital Documentation Notes - Class 10 IT 402 NOTES

-Digital Documentation Notes start from Below!
+Digital Documentation Notes starts from Below!

 SESSION 1: CREATE AND APPLY STYLES IN THE DOCUMENT

-Style: A style is a set of formats that you can apply to selected pages, text, frames, and other elements in your document to quickly change their appearance.
+Style: A style is a set of formats that you can apply to selected pages, text,

 OpenOffice.org supports the following types of styles:

-Page styles include margins, headers and footers, borders, and backgrounds.
+Page styles include margins, headers and footers, borders and backgrounds.
 In Calc, page styles also include the sequence for printing sheets.

 Paragraph styles control all aspects of a paragraph’s appearance, such as text alignment, tab stops, line spacing, and borders, and can include character formatting.